ahaywood/Web-Interactivity-and-Engagement/chapter-8/index.md

 <script src="//code.jquery.com/jquery-latest.min.js"></script>

 <!-- Fourth we include the Unslider.js -->
-<script src="//unslider.com/unslider.min.js"></script>
+<script src="path/to/js/files/unslider.js"></script>
 <!-- Lastly we use a javascript function to initialize the unslider behavior -->
 <script>
-$(function() {
+    jQuery(document).ready(function($) {
         $('.banner').unslider();
     });
 </script>
 ```

-The CSS is not important about which order it is in, but everything else is.
+Make sure everything is in the correct order you'd want it parsed in.
 If you are having trouble with this, just inspect your page and look for 1. a console error or, 2. make sure the code is loaded in this order.
 Okay, let's proceed.

 #### Step One: Add Unslider Initiation